redeyedrabbit/Bookazon/README.md

 8. As a customer, I want to Read/Get products by price range so that I can see products that I am willing to purchase for X amount.

 9. As a customer, I want to Read/Get products by range of star ratings, so that I can easily choose a product that meets my standards.

-10. As a customer, I want to see the intended audience of a given product, so that I can ensure a product is for either my children or myself.

 ## Tasks and Tickets